JHorta77/unit-4-game/README.md

 # Gears of War RPG game

-A jQuery "War" card game style Gears of War themed RPG.
+A JavaScript "War" card game.

 # What I used